-For complete safety information, refer to Material Safety Data Sheets (MSDS) available on the Olink website: www.olink.com/downloads.
+For complete safety information regarding Olink kits and material, refer to Safety Data Sheets (SDS) available on the Olink website: www.olink.com/downloads.

 5.1.2 PCR technology

 PCR technology is sensitive to contaminations.
 Perform the Detection step in a PCR room, separate from the room where the Immuno and Extension steps are performed.
 Maintain and calibrate the PCR and Olink Signature Q100 instruments regularly.